Computing Dense and Sparse Subgraphs of Weakly Closed Graphs: Sparse Subgraphs

-In companion work~\cite{KKS20}, we provided an $\Oh(ck^2)$-vertex kernel for \textsc{Independent Set}.
-Here, we strengthen this result by showing that \textsc{Independent Set} (in fact, a generalization) admits a polynomial kernel with respect to the parameter $k + \gamma$.
+Since~\textsc{Independent Set} is NP-hard already on graphs with maximum degree~3~\cite{GJS76}, there is no hope for FPT-algorithms for parameterization by the closure number~$c$ or the weak closure number~$\gamma$.
+Parameterization by~$c+k$, however, leads to fixed-parameter tractability: in a companion work~\cite{KKS20}, we provided an $\Oh(ck^2)$-vertex kernel for \textsc{Independent Set}.
+Here, we strengthen this result by showing that a generalization of \textsc{Independent Set} admits a polynomial kernel with respect to the parameter $k + \gamma$.